 - 7-9 lbs spiral cut ham fully cooked * see note 1

 - pomegranate seeds

-- Place spiral cut ham in a large 6 quart slow cooker (trim bottom off ham if it's too tall).
+- Prepare - Place spiral cut ham in a large 6 quart slow cooker (trim the bottom off ham if it's too tall).

-- Shake together sauce ingredients including honey, apple cider vinegar, dijon and spices.
+- Combine sauce - Shake together sauce ingredients including honey, apple cider vinegar, dijon and spices.
 Then pour the sauce over the ham.

 - Slow cook - Cover and cook on low for 4-5 hours, basting every hour with the sauce.